deliverystack/kontent.components/README.md

 - **Description**: Text, required.
 - **MainImage**: Asset, exactly one, optional (or implement two snippets, one optional and one required).

-In an item, this data appears with a structure like the following:

 ```json
 {
   "item": {